A dermatologist and oncologist address common myths about your skin and the sun.

 - False

-- I need to wear sunscreen even if it’s a cloudy and/or winter day.
+- I need to wear sunscreen even if it’s a cloudy day or winter.

 - True